komparo/rosetta-pipeline/characterisation/README.md

   - Only make specified input files available to the task: Cromwell, nextflow
-  - Require an environment to be specified:
+  - Require an environment to be specified: Argo

 ## Outputs